Cheesecake Factory (CAKE) Q3 2017 Results - Earnings Call Transcript

 Other operating costs were 24.9% of revenues, up 80 basis points from the prior year, the majority of which was due to higher repairs and maintenance expense, marketing costs and utilities versus the third quarter of 2016.
 G&A was 6.4% of revenues in the third quarter fiscal 2017, in line with the same quarter of the prior year.
 Pre-opening expense was approximately $3.4 million in the third quarter of 2017 versus $2 million in the same period last year.

 That wraps up our business and financial review for the third quarter of 2017.
 Now, I'll spend a few minutes on our outlook for the fourth quarter and the full year 2017, as well as our initial thoughts on 2018.
 As we've done in the past, we continue to provide our best estimate for earnings per share ranges based on realistic comparable sales assumptions and the most current cost information we have at this time.
-These assumptions factor in everything we know as of today, which includes quarter to-date trends what we think will happen in the weeks ahead and the effect of any impacts associated with holidays or weather.
+These assumptions factor in everything we know as of today, which includes quarter to-date trends, what we think will happen in the weeks ahead and the effect of any impacts associated with holidays or weather.

 For the fourth quarter of 2017, we're estimating an improved comparable sales trend of between down 1% to flat at The Cheesecake Factory restaurants and diluted earnings per share between $0.50 and $0.54.
 This is based on an assumed tax rate of approximately 21% to 22%.